Dana Meads is a Melbourne-based writer.

 Published by The Age and the Sydney Morning Herald, Dana is especially interested in health, psychology, politics and culture.

 Dana’s articles include a FOCUS feature piece, ‘The Friend Within’, about her personal experience with adolescent bullying, suicide and depression.
 This article provides an example of how early life experiences have the potential to influence adult mental health – and how to overcome this.
 It was selected as The Age Editor’s Choice and was beautifully illustrated by Michael Leunig.

-Dana loves storytelling, interviewing, research, analysis, generating ideas and facilitating discussion.
+Dana loves crafting stories, interviewing, research, analysis, generating ideas and facilitating discussion.
 For RUOK?
 Day, Dana hosted a public talk and interview with Venerable Robina Courtin, 'Depression, Fear and Anxiety: How To Be Your Own Therapist'.
-The recording of this event has attracted over 130,000 you-tube views.
+The recording of this event has attracted over 150,000 you-tube views.